agurvich/veda-config-eic/README.md

-# Welcome to the GHG dashboard
+# Welcome to the EIC dashboard

 This dashboard is organized around datasets and stories.
 A Dataset represents a piece of geo-referenced data displayed as a set of related layers on a map.